These homemade coconut cookies have perfect, crunchy edges with a soft, chewy center. The delightful tropical flavor of coconut shines in every bite!

 How to Make Coconut Cookies

-3. Add the dry ingredients: Add the flour, cornstarch, baking soda, and salt and mix well.
-Once the flour mixture is blended into the dough, stir in the coconut and mix again.
+3. Add the dry ingredients: Add the flour, cornstarch, baking soda, and salt to the bowl of wet ingredients, and mix to combine.
+Once the flour mixture is blended into the dough, stir in the coconut, distributing it evenly.

-4. Scoop and bake: Use a cookie scoop to make two tablespoon-sized dough balls and place them on the prepared sheet tray.
+4. Scoop and bake: Use a cookie scoop to make dough balls the size of two tablespoons, and place them on the prepared sheet sheet.
 Bake the cookies for about 10-12 minutes.
 The tops of the cookies will look set and they will be golden brown.

 Quick Tip

-Cookie dough scoops or ice cream scoops are the best tool for making perfectly-sized, professional-looking cookies.
+Cookie dough scoops or ice cream scoops are the best tools for making perfectly-sized, professional-looking cookies.
 They also help make portioning cookie dough very fast.
-Just scoop the dough, click the button, and pop the dough onto the tray!
+Just scoop the dough, click the button, and pop the cookies onto the tray!

 How to Store Coconut Cookies